mavn2/employee-database/README.md

 I like the name because it's easy to remember and it (soft) rhymes three times, but EDB is more employee management tool than simple database.
 A SQL schema and seed data are included, but the meat of the application is a simple command line interface written in JavaScript utilizing NodeJS.
 Selected a command from the main menu prompts the user with a series of questions and saves their answers to be passed into the database, saving the user the burden of handling SQL queries themselves.
-While other applications might be able to perform similar functions, EDB offers a lightweight application and nostalgic aesthetic.
+While other programs might be able to perform similar functions, EDB offers a lightweight application and nostalgic aesthetic.

 ## Table of Contents